-Article 14 (Duty of confidentiality)
+Article 15 (Duty of confidentiality)

-If information is given as confidential by one party in the course of negotiations, such information shall not be disclosed by the other party who is otherwise liable in damages whether or not a contract is subsequently concluded.
+If information is given as confidential by one party in the course of negotiations, the other party is under a duty not to disclose that information or use it improperly for his own purposes whether or not a contract is subsequently concluded.
+If appropriate, the remedy for breach may include compensation based on the benefit received by the other party.

-Article 15 (Incorporation of general conditions)
+Article 16 (Form of the contract)